LaunchCodeEducation/java-web-development/docs/_sources/chapters/control-flow-and-collections/conditionals.rst.txt

    #.
 Omitting a ``default`` case from a ``switch`` statement.
    #.
 Omitting a ``break`` line from a ``switch`` statement.

+.. ans: Omitting a break line from a switch statement.

 .. admonition:: Question

    .. sourcecode:: java